NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuide.md

         // Handle error
     }
 ```
-Finaly, we end up with the following chained input structure which can be provided to NVIGI inteface(s) for processing:
+Finally, we end up with the following chained input structure which can be provided to NVIGI interface(s) for processing:
 ```cpp
 nvigi::GPTCreationParameters -> nvigi::D3D12Parameters -> nvigi::CommonCreationParameters
 ```